 News Crew Captures 'Hurricane-Like' Water Main Break

-Also in this week's water and wastewater news, NBC News out of Dallas-Fort Worth shoots impressive footage of a water main break that area residents compared to a hurricane
+NBC News out of Dallas-Fort Worth recently got impressive footage of a water main break that area residents compared to a hurricane, as homes were severely damaged and nearby trees taken out.